Anka222/Assignment-two-WAD-course/README.md

 ### Here is the link to my second assignment on WAD course.
-### Look at the pictures, enjoy and stay tranquil! :octocat:
+### Look at the pictures, enjoy life and stay tranquil! :octocat:

 https://tranquil-refuge-15860.herokuapp.com/